|

 imaginative range of all our other corporate elites in government,

 business, and the news, entertainment, and marketing media.
+On too many: who can write perfectly linear chronologies,

-lists, and summaries, but show themselves oblivious of the literacies
+lists, and summaries,but show themselves oblivious of the literacies

 of transitions